cse110-fa21-group13/Recipeal/admin/meetings/102521-brainstorm.md

 | ---- | ---- | ---- | ---- |
 | | item | who | due_date |

+• meet with partner
+• Talk about their work, familiar technologies, etc. basically how they want to work together
+• work style
+• get assigned work done
+• Thursday standup

 ## Other Notes & Information
 N/A